mekdesj/mobile_flutter/README.md

 ## Features

 - Add, delete, and complete tasks
-- Filter tasks (All, Completed, Pending)
+- Filter tasks with the icon at the top-right corner (All, Completed, Pending)
 - Clean and modern UI with Flutter Material Design